da4all/da4all.github.io/_showcase/rehabilitation-vs-punishment.md

 metadata:
   image: rehabilitation-vs-punishment.png
-  caption: "This image is a still from the video presentation.
+  caption: "A still from the video presentation.
 It includes the words 'Rehabilitation v.s.
 Punishment' at the top of the image, and below there is a photo of a hallway of a prison facility.
 There are windows and technical equipment lining the right side of the hallway, and cells on the left.
 Two hands from a black individual rest through one of the cells."
   genre: "Data Storytelling Presentation"
   filetype: ".mp4"
   typeofdataadvocacy: "Prison Reform"